EmK530/BloxDump/README.md

 * After that just open `BloxDump.exe` and you should be good to go!<br>

-When starting you will be prompted if you want to use multithreading, this uses more CPU but dumps assets faster.<br>
+When starting you will be prompted if you want to clear your cache.<br>
-To avoid dumping assets from previous sessions, you have the option to clear your cache.
-Any new cache files will be dumped in real-time.
+This is to prevent any old assets from being caught.
+Any new cache files that show up will be dumped in real-time.

 ## Support
 List of everything BloxDump can currently dump:<br>